A High Wind in Jamaica (novel): Critical receptionA High Wind in Jamaica was received with enthusiasm on its initial British publication. It was praised by eminent writers and critics such as Arnold Bennett and Hugh Walpole, who wrote that the novel "has genius because it sees something that a million people have seen before, but sees it uniquely." Hughes' powers of description came in for particular acclaim. At the same time, however, there was some unease at Hughes' portrayal of the children and controversy about his understanding of child psychology, with critics such as Humbert Wolfe and J. E. S. Arrowsmith among those unconvinced. An extensive correspondence took place in Time and Tide; the headmistress of a school in Bath objected to the novel as "a disgusting travesty of child life."

-Others lauded Hughes for contradicting the Victorian romances of childhood by portraying the children without emotional reduction.
-The book is often given credit for influencing and paving the way for novels such as Lord of the Flies by William Golding.
+The novel has since been described as "one of the classic novels of childhood and a completely original work."
+It is often given credit for influencing and paving the way for novels such as Lord of the Flies by William Golding.
 In 1998, A High Wind in Jamaica was included as number 71 in the Modern Library's 100 Best Novels, a list of the best English-language novels of the 20th century.